mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

     "fileNames" : [ "filename.mp4" , "filename2.mp4"],
     "sourceStorageAccountName" : "",
     "sourceStorageAccountKey": "",
-    "sourceContainer" : ""
+    "sourceContainer" : "",
+    "wait" : true // optional.
+Set this parameter if you want the function to wait up to 15s if the fileName blob is missing.
+Otherwise it does not wait.
+I applies to fileName, not for fileNames
 }
 Output:
 {
- "destinationContainer": "" // container of asset
+    "destinationContainer": "asset-2e26fd08-1436-44b1-8b92-882a757071dd" // container of asset
-}
+    "missingBob" : "True" // True if one of the source blob(s) is missing }
 ```